Earth Day at 50: Earth Day Is Every Day

 I thank you for taking the time to learn about my values.
 I can’t speak on behalf of all indigenous people but I hope this provides some insight on an indigenous view.

-Shyanne Eustace is studying natural resources at Northland College in Ashland, WI, and is very interested in assessing the needs and interests of First Nations and working to make their voice and knowledge a part of environmental decision-making.
+Shyanne Eustace is studying natural resources at Northland College in Ashland, WI, and is very interested in assessing the needs and interests of indigenous people and working to make their voice and knowledge a part of environmental decision-making.
 Shyanne is a member of the Cochiti Pueblo Nation in New Mexico.
 She is also a student member of Wisconsin’s Green Fire.